 Remove the unit 1 bulletin board display and prepare the new display.
 The display for this unit features Jesus' miracles.
 Keep the light-colored background and the "Jesus Loves Me" border on the board.
-Replace the blue letters with 3" yellow letters (8513; see page 3) for the caption "JESUS' MIRACLES."
-Print resources 17-R17 (Jesus), 17-R18 (blind man), 17-R19 (woman with bent back), 17-R20 (man with withered hand), and 17-R21 (deaf man).
-(Resources for all bulletin board pieces are available in color or in black and white on resource CD #1117.)
+Replace the blue letters with yellow letters for the caption "JESUS' MIRACLES."
+Print resources 17-R17 (Jesus), 17-R18 (blind man), 17-R19 (woman with bent back), 17-R20 (man with withered hand), and 17-R21 (deaf man) from the downloads page.
 Place Jesus in the center of the board and surround Him with the pictures.